evansbenj/BIO722.md/6_genotyping.md

 This should finish quickly because we are working with small subsets of the data.
 Please exit the screen by typing `ctrl-a` and `ctrl-d`

 Because we are working with such a small (subsetted) dataset, your bam files have only very few reads that mapped to your chromosome and they are at very low depth.
-At this point, let's work with files I made earlier using the complete dataset.
+At this point, let's work with files I made earlier using the complete dataset and pretend that you made them.
+GREAT JOB!!!

 Please make a symbolic link to thes files like this:

 ```
 ln -s /2/scratch/Bio722_BJE/chr1_only.recode.vcf.gz